 Why do we still have Halloween, The Day of The Dead and All Saint’s Day Traditions?

-We all like to celebrate, and we all like to take part in events that make life more interesting, funny and exciting.
-The traditions which we continue to celebrate today have all been changed by the passage of time and actions of people.
+We all like to celebrate, and we all like to take part in events that make life more interesting, funny, and exciting.
+The traditions that we continue to celebrate today have all been changed by the passage of time and the actions of people.
 Why do we still celebrate Halloween and what difference does it make in our lives?

 The tradition of Halloween began around 4,000 BC in Ireland, with the Autumn festival of Samhain.
 Samhain was a Celtic celebration held on the first day of the 11th month.
 The word is composed of: sam which means summer, and fuin which means end.
 So, on the 1st of November, Samhain celebrations would start at sunset.
 This became known as All Hallows Eve or the night before All Hallows.